axieinfinity/ronin-documentation/docs/community/contribute/templates.md

 ## Prerequisites
 Optionally, explain what knowledge the user needs to have, or what configuration they must complete, before resolving the error.

-## Steps
+## Troubleshooting body
 Write the steps of the procedure following the instructions in https://developers.google.com/style/procedures.
-Keep adding procedure sections until you've completed the page.
+You can call this section "Steps" or use a name similar to the page title.
+For example: "Debug a validator node" is the page title, and "Debug the node" is the troubleshooting body title.

 ## See also
 An optional section that can contain links to other content that the user can read to reinforce the understanding of the information covered in this topic.